Olamide2409/Bike_Sharing/README.md

 Data analysis: R, Microsoft Excel
 Visualization: Tableau
 # Data Analysis Process
 # Ask Phase:
+In the ask phase phase, it involved formulating clear and specific questions or objectives that would be addressed.
+This phase sets the foundation for the entire analysis and includes the following questions:
+How do annual members and casual riders use Cyclistic bikes differently?
+This is further broken down into:
+1. Average ride length (Seconds)
+2. Frequency of Trips per month
+3. Percentage of Trips per month
+4. Total Trips Per day
+5. Trip Duration per month

 # Prepare Phase:
+The dataset used for this case study is a public data set made available by Motivate International Inc. It contains quarterly data covering the year 2018 from the first quarter to the fourth quarter.
+They all contain 12 columns providing information related to the Bike rides.
 # Process Phase:
 # Data Cleaning in R:
-# Bike_Sharing
+Bike_Sharing
-# Install required packages
+Install required packages
-# tidyverse for data import and wrangling
-# lubridate for visualization
+tidyverse for data import and wrangling lubridate for visualization

 # Helps wrangle data
 library(tidyverse)